 John currently serves on the GE/Prolec Board and the Board of Trustees for St. Anselm College in Manchester, NH.
 He previously served on the Union Graduate College board in Schenectady, NY, the GE-Hitachi Nuclear Energy Board of Directors as well as the Schenectady Chamber of Commerce.

 John is a native of Holyoke, Massachusetts.
 He holds a Bachelor of Arts in Liberal Arts from St. Anselm College in Manchester, NH, and a Bachelor of Science in Mechanical Engineering from the University of Massachusetts - Lowell.
 John, his wife, Lisa, have four children.

 Yves Rannou is President and Chief Executive Officer for GE’s Hydro Solutions, and is based in Paris area, France.
 Yves is also a Vice President and GE Company Officer.

-Yves began working at Alstom in 1997, and throughout his 18-year career, has held a series of positions that have progressively strengthened his project management expertise.
+Yves began working at Alstom in 1997, and throughout his career, has held a series of positions that have progressively strengthened his project management expertise.
 He has served as Quality Director, deputy General Director of pump-turbine activities, Head of project execution, Project Director for global structural projects, and Managing Director for China, all for Alstom’s Hydro business.

 Yves holds a Master of Science in mechanical and electrical engineering from UPMC in Paris and an engineering degree from the ESTP.
 During his career he also obtained a Six Sigma Black Belt, and a diploma from INSEAD-AMS.